TheCodeSculptor-cmd/Logger_Project/README.md

 ## Contributions are welcome!
 Please follow these steps:
 ## Fork the repository.
-1.Create a new branch (git checkout -b feature/YourFeature).
+* Create a new branch (git checkout -b feature/YourFeature).
-2.Commit your changes (git commit -m 'Add YourFeature').
+* Commit your changes (git commit -m 'Add YourFeature').
-3.Push to the branch (git push origin feature/YourFeature).
+* Push to the branch (git push origin feature/YourFeature).
-4.Open a Pull Request.
+* Open a Pull Request.
 For major changes, please open an issue first to discuss what you'd like to change.

 Note: Replace placeholders like log_generator, log_processor, log_analyzer, and log_visualizer with the actual module names in your project.
 Ensure that the requirements.txt file is up-to-date with all dependencies.